PunishedPineapple/OctetPlugin/README.md

 Download The Plugin DLL:\
 https://github.com/PunishedPineapple/OctetPlugin/releases/latest

-## Important:
-This is a work in progress, and has not been verified to work correctly during the actual fight.

 ## Steps:
 1. Copy the plugin DLL to the desired location.
 2. Add the plugin to ACT.